the-anna-project/annad/doc/concept/core.md

 # core
-The core receives signals from the gateway.
-These are translated to impulses that walk through the networks and neurons.
+The core network receives signals from the gateway.
+These are translated to impulses that walk through the core's networks to create some output with respect to the given input.